martaGG/S2D2_R/README.md

 #### filename
 Path for file with coordinates of stars/objects in your region.
-V0: csv file with the coordinates, assumed to be (RA, DEC) in degrees.
+V0: csv file with the coordinates: See options and expected values in coord parameter section.

 #### dim
 Dimension of the space of search.